Explore a rugged native landscape on the edge of Bendigo

 Monday 15 March, 2021

-Ready to discover the natural beauty of our Autumn Unseen Places?
+Ready to discover the natural beauty of Greater Bendigo National Park?
 This rugged retreat into the wilderness can easily be found in central Victoria.
-At Greater Bendigo National Park, you’re rewarded with landscapes that celebrate our native bushland and so close to a major regional town.
+Find yourself rewarded with landscapes that celebrate our native bushland and so close to a major regional town.

 Greater Bendigo National Park is one of six Aboriginal Title parks in Central Victoria, jointly managed by the Dja Dja Wurrung Clans Aboriginal Corporation and Parks Victoria.